mathcat4/dorfuchs-song-manim/README.md

 - Move the audio file to `media/Audio/audio.wav` to render with sound.
 - Execute `uv run manim -pql [FILE] [SCENE]` for a low-quality preview
-- The main animation is rendered using (e.g. `uv run manim -pqh project/main.py MainSketch`).
+- The main animation is rendered using `uv run manim -pqh project/main.py MainSketch`

 ## Debug